"

 Personal space is the invisible bubble surrounding each person—the comfort zone we all instinctively maintain.
 Step too close, and things get awkward fast.
 Stand too far away, and people feel distant or disconnected.

-Clearly Managing Personal Space:
+Managing Personal Space:

 Intimate Zone (0–18 inches): Reserved for family or very close friends.
 Avoid professionally.